 The Denver Principles also recognize sexual freedom as a fundamental human right, noting that people with HIV have a right "to as full and satisfying sexual and emotional lives as anyone else".
 Fully integrating people with HIV into society, in part by allowing them to have fulfilling sexual lives without the risk of incarceration, is critical to combating the stubborn stigma that remains an enormous obstacle to preventing new HIV infections.

 The fact that HIV is so linked with homosexuality and communities of color has made it easier to "punish" people with HIV -- an example of how race or sexuality can be used to form policies that isolate individuals and limit their freedoms.

 Ethical obligations aside, criminalizing the sexual conduct of those living with HIV is justified only when there is proof of the intent to harm another person, like a situation where someone intentionally injected someone with HIV with a syringe or had sex with the explicit purpose of transmitting the virus.
 Existing state and federal criminal laws are adequate to deal with these extremely rare cases.
-Prosecutions in these instances should focus on the proof of intent to harm, the degree of risk present, and the resulting injury.
+Prosecutions in these instances should focus on the proof of intent to harm and the resulting injury.

 Other cases -- including some that have received widespread media attention -- involve people with mental health issues who are recklessly and repeatedly putting others at risk.
 Those situations should be handled through existing public health policies for people with mental health issues.

 Those who support criminal prosecution of people with HIV who fail to notify partners in advance of intimate contact must consider whether they also support similar prosecutions of those with hepatitis viruses, herpes, viruses like CMV, EBV, HPV, and other pathogens that can be transmitted sexually.